VisionEval/VisionEval/sources/framework/VEModel/inst/walkthrough/Readme.md

 - Extracting results: `03-extract.R`
   + Shows how to extract raw results from a model into tabular form that you can analyze in another system (or continue to analyze in R)

-- Develop and run queries: `04-queries.R`
+- Run scenarios: `04-scenarios.R`

-- Move VisionEval results into another analysis system: `05-export.R`
+- Develop and run queries: `05-queries.R`